CorneileM/HurdleModel_Playbook/README.md

-# How to use highly versatile hurdle models for common data anlysis use cases
+# A hurdle model playbook

 A guide (with example data) to implementing highly versatile hurdle models using MCMCglmm in R (Python coming soon).